Amorano/Jovimetrix/README.md

 MANIPULATION
 --------------

 * TRANSFORM.
-Translate, Rotate, Scale, Tile and Invert an Image.
-All options allow for CROP or WRAPing of the edges.
+Translate, Rotate, and Scale an input.
+Options allow for CROP or WRAPing of the edges.
 * MIRROR.
-Flip an Image across the X axis, the Y Axis or both, with independant centers.
+Flip an input across the X axis, the Y Axis or both, with independant centers.
 * TILE.
-Repeat an image along the X, Y or XY at irregular intervals
+Repeat an input along the X, Y or XY at irregular intervals
+* EXTEND.
+Combine two inputs into a new image, side by side or top-down.

 ADJUSTMENT
 ---------

 * HSV.
-Tweak the Hue, Saturation and Value for an Image.
+Tweak the Hue, Saturation and Value for an input.

 * ADJUST
   * EMBOSS